ambossIconambossIcon

 Transaminase levels and abdominal ultrasound findings can be normal even in patients with advanced MASH and/or liver fibrosis and therefore should not be used to exclude advanced liver disease.
 [2]

-Evaluation for advanced liver fibrosis [2][4]
+Noninvasive evaluation for liver fibrosis [2][3][4][5]

 Liver biopsy [3][4]